Zum Inhalt

 |delta| > 500 W AND |delta| / previous_value > 50 %

-If no prior value exists for a sensor, 0 W is used as the fallback.
+If no prior value exists for a sensor, the first reading is always accepted.

 Interval Duration